Fresh Salsa – How to Make & Can

 - 3/4 Cup vinegar (I use raw apple cider)

 Combine all ingredients in a large sauce-pot.
-Bring to a boil.
+Get hot, do not boil.
 Remove from heat.
 Ladle hot salsa into hot jars, leaving 1/4″ headspace.
 Adjust 2-piece caps.
 Process 15 mins in a boiling-water canner.

 Sign up to receive weekly updates, country tid-bits and homesteading fun by subscribing to the blog via email (here).